 Join Jen Kramer for an in-depth discussion in this video Joomla! templates from third-party providers, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - So far we've looked at templates…that come with Joomla out of the box…and I mentioned that you can build your own from scratch.…Many, many people would prefer to have…something different then what Joomla offers…but they don't want to code their own…and in those cases…a wonderful way to get templates…that look a little bit different…is to come to one of the template companies…and download these templates.…Some of the big providers you'll find in the Joomla sphere…are Rocket Theme.…So this is Rocket Theme…here they started off with Joomla…they've since added…several other content management systems…like WordPress, Magento, phpBB…and they are offering as they say here…a fully responsive types of templates…that are available to you…if you were to go to Joomla Templates here on their website…they have many, many options you can take a look at…and scroll through here…to find something that will work for you.…